 Protecting predator cats by working with ranchers in Sonora, Mexico.

 Project Wildcat, a Signature Program of GreaterGood.org, is working with ranchers in Sonora, Mexico to protect the majestic jaguar and other endangered species.
-In partnership with Primero Conservation, Project Wildcat will establish a 35,000 wildlife corridor in this critical region, allowing all predators (and prey) freedom to roam.
+In partnership with Primero Conservation, Project Wildcat has established a 34,600-acre wildlife corridor in this critical region, allowing all predators (and prey) freedom to roam.
 In doing so, Project Wildcat is helping ranchers protect their land and keep jaguars safe.

 The Threatened Jaguar

 Jaguars were once the supreme predators of the Sonoran Desert in Mexico, yet only 80 remain today.
 This magnificent creature is the third largest cat in the world and sits at the top of the food chain in their native habitat.
 Their habitat, which extends throughout Central America as far south as Argentina, is now threatened by habitat loss and human conflict.
 Once abundant across the continent, they are now listed as threatened or endangered nearly everywhere they call home, particularly along the U.S. Mexico border.
 It is our responsibility to ensure land for these jaguars and other predators to roam freely.

 Project Wildcat works in the Río Bavispe lowlands, just north of the existing Northern Jaguar Reserve in Sonora, Mexico.
 This is the northernmost population where jaguars are known to exist, as well as home to an amazing diversity of species.
 As of November 2017, motion-censored wildlife cameras installed by Project Wildcat captured 48 different species, revealing 22 birds, 20 mammals, 4 reptile, 1 amphibian, and a butterfly.
 Seven individual jaguars have pranced in front of the camera, including one female who was photographed on three different ranches, once with a cub!